combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

         return WeatherForecastResult(temperature=0, weather="sunny")
 ```

-This tool definition is converted to following function call:
+This tool definition is converted to the following function call:

 ```
 {